mausamie/01-prompt-testing-optimization/test-cases.md

 **Call to Action:** One question or action encouraging engagement.
 **Hashtags:** 3–5 relevant hashtags.

-### Topic: How students can use AI tool for studying?
+### Topic: How students can use chatgpt for studying?

 # Test Case 4
 ## Prompt